About the Healthy Floodplains Project

 Floodplain management plans provide the framework for coordinating flood work development to minimise future changes to flooding behaviour; improving the environmental health of floodplains, and increasing awareness of risk to life and property from the effects of flooding.

 Floodplain management planning has been staggered across the five northern valleys in NSW.
-Floodplain management plans for the Gwydir, Barwon–Darling and Upper Namoi valleys have commenced, while draft floodplain management plans for the Lower Namoi, Border Rivers and Macquarie valleys have undergone public exhibition.
+Floodplain management plans for the Gwydir, Barwon–Darling, Namoi (Upper and Lower) and Border Rivers valleys have commenced.
+The draft the floodplain management plan for the Macquarie valley has undergone public exhibition.
 Floodplain management plans that cover all five valleys are scheduled to be in place by September 2020.

 Floodplain harvesting program